Green-Software-Foundation/sci/Software_Carbon_Intensity/case_study_template.md

 ### (What) Software boundary

-_Describe the components that are included in the software systems along with those that have been excluded with **reasons for exclusion**_
+_Describe the components that are included in the software systems, if any major components are not included then please provide **reasons for exclusion**_.

+For example:
+- Front end mobile application
+- Network traffic between client mobile applications and servers
+- Network traffic between servers and database
+- Back-end servers.
+- Databases
+- Test infrastructure

 ### (Scale) Functional unit